Benefits of Using a Water Softener

 Clog-Free Plumbing and Fixtures

 Soft water helps water flow smoothly in plumbing.
 Hard water causes mineral sediment to accumulate in your pipes and fixtures.
-This can cause clogs and reduced water pressure.
+This can create clogs and reduced water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in shorter than 18 months.
 Soft water preserves the shine and full flow for faucets and showerheads, nearly as well as the day they were installed.

-Soft water is doesn’t have a lot of minerals.
+Soft water is low in minerals.
 It doesn’t leave deposits in pipes or constrict water flow in fixtures.

 Over time, hard water can cause minerals to become concentrated in your washing machine and dishwasher.

-The mineral deposits in hard water form limescale when they become warm.
-This can cover the heating elements in your appliances, reducing life span and efficiency.
+The mineral deposits in hard water make limescale when they become warm.
+This can cover the heating elements in your appliances, decreasing life span and efficiency.

-As a result, your appliances may need repeated fixes or need to be replaced ahead of time.
+As a result, your appliances may need repeated fixes or need to be exchanged earlier.

 Efficient Water Heaters